DGardnerrr/project-tic-tac-toe/README.md

 # project-tic-tac-toe
 Description:
-This is a game called Tic Tac Toe created with html, csss, javascript
+This is a game called Tic Tac Toe created with html, css, javascript

 Rules:
 1. one player is playing with "X", the other player is playing with "O"